 - Trainee recruitment consultants typically start on a basic annual salary of £15,000 to £20,000.
 Recruitment consultants' average salaries are around £22,000 to £28,000, with senior consultants earning in the region of £28,000 to £35,000, excluding bonuses or commission.

-- Managers with ten to15 years' experience can earn in excess of £40,000 (excluding bonuses or commission).
+- Managers with 10 to 15 years' experience can earn in excess of £40,000 (excluding bonuses or commission).

 - Once bonuses and commission are included, the total average salary can increase to £38,000 for consultants and £60,000+ for managers.

-Other benefits may include training, car, mobile phones, laptops, pension schemes, team drinks, social functions and end-of-year rewards for the top billing consultant or department.
+Other benefits may include training, a company car, mobile phones, laptops, pension schemes, team drinks, social functions and end-of-year rewards for the top billing consultant or department.

 Income figures are intended as a guide only.